Is B&Q open today? Plus the latest Click & Collect and online delivery updates

 Is B&Q home delivery open?

-Yes, you can still order a B&Q delivery - and it’s possible to make this contactless.
+Yes, you can still order a B&Q delivery, and it’s possible to make this contactless, but many of the items on the website are currently listed as not available for home delivery.

 Online B&Q sales, discounts and our top picks